 Course activities include a set of readings, assignments, and online discussions.
 Details for each week are posted in the appropriate folder on the course website.
 It is the student's responsibility to check the course calendar for DUE DATES for all class work and the weekly folders and assignment folders for all required and supplemental readings and other materials.
 Full descriptions of all required course work are provided in the assignments section of the course website.

 Graded Activities:

-Discussion Participation (24 points) / Discussion Moderation (6 points)
+Discussion Participation (25 points)